flyen256/dotfiles/README.md

 bash -c "$(curl -sL https://raw.githubusercontent.com/flyen256/dotfiles/refs/heads/main/setup.sh)"
 ```
 # Usage
-You can view keybinds in hypr config which architectured so simple.
-To use wallpaper picker you need to download awww and start it and disable linux-wallpaperengine.
+You can view keybinds in hypr config which has a very simple architecture.
+To use wallpaper picker you need to install awww and run it and disable linux-wallpaperengine.

 # Powered by